 Diploma in Engineering Level 2

-Some however little formal homework is set by the tutor, but students are encouraged to work independently from home for the revision of online exams.
+Students are encouraged to work independently from home for the revision of online exams.

 Fees and Additional Costs